 Skip to content

-How Construction Companies Can Keep up with Safety Standards
+How Construction Companies Can Keep up with Jobsite Safety

 There should be more regulations for the construction industry than other industries.
 It has more hazards, more training topics, and more potential problems.
 There are general industry standards that apply, plus all the construction standards.
 For instance, if you’re building an auto body shop, you have to follow the standards for the auto body industry, along with all electrical, plumbing, drywall, excavation, and other applicable construction standards.